 - Young Adult

 A screenwriter I know calls himself a “swan” since he writes only esoteric, literary films.
 I’m more of a mongrel.
 Over my professional life, I’ve written one-act plays, young adult fiction, documentary film, short stories, children’s theater, musicals, animation, graphic novels, TV specials, nonfiction prose, and screenplays.
 These are distinct forms with their own rules, processes, and demands.
 Yet each relies on the same basics of storytelling: structure, character, conflict, and stakes.
 And this informs how I teach.

-Teaching dramatic writing isn’t like instructing someone how to ride a bicycle or mend a broken pipe.
-Writing is unique and idiosyncratic, a deeply personal form of communication.
-It’s informed by not only the past and present, but by one’s identity, imagination, values, aesthetics, politics, sense of humor, appreciation of tragedy.
-At the same time, good writing demands not just aptitude; it requires intense discipline, resilience, openness, and patience.
-It takes bravery, a clear eye, and heart.
-As a teacher, I try to encourage personal expression while reinforcing the discipline of craft.
+You can’t write without understanding these fundamentals.
+At the same time, writing is unique and idiosyncratic, informed by not only technical demands but also imagination, taste, psychology, and world view.
+Yes, good writing demands aptitude.
+More importantly, it also requires discipline, openness, and patience.
+As a teacher, I encourage personal expression while reinforcing the discipline of craft.
 I help students identify and clarify their voice and the story they’re trying to tell.
-At the same time, I teach them the basic tools of dramatic writing and how to use (or perhaps even subvert) them: structure, plot, character, action.
-How do you shape a play, anyway?
-Or a screenplay?
-How do you maximize the potential of the stage or screen?
-Most of all, I try to empower all my students to open up to the vast creative potential within them, and to help them find its best expression.
+At the same time, I support the basic tools of writing and how to use (and sometimes subvert) them.
+How do you shape a play or a story?
+How do you maximize the potential of a graphic novel, stage play, TV pilot, or collection of stories?
+I encourage my students to engage in a deep and meaningful way with their reading lists and to read closely, the way all writers do – for reading is ultimately the best teacher.
+Lastly, I try to empower all my students to open up to the vast creative potential within them and to help them find its best expression.